Oluwabukun247/Palmoria_Capstone_Project_Analysis/README.md

 | Abuja  | Male        | 363,271   | 5.00%   |
 | Lagos  | Female      | 290,430   | 3.93%   |
 | Lagos  | Male        | 259,448   | 3.32%   |

-📈 _Visualization: Stacked bar charts by region and gender._

 🟨 **Insight**:
 - **Female employees received slightly more bonus on average in Abuja and Kaduna**, aligning with their "Very Good" performance ratings.